 |

-Are gaps in regulation and monitoring allowing dumped forever chemicals to
+Are gaps in regulation and monitoring allowing dumped forever chemicals to contaminate our land,

-contaminate our land, rivers and coastal waters -- even more so with the storm bursts
+rivers and coastal waters -- even more so with the storm bursts that come with climate change?

 | ||||